Skip to main content

 In addition to meeting the general entrance requirements for admission to Selkirk College, applicants from countries outside of Canada must meet the following requirements:

-• B.Sc.
-Nursing degree / GNM Diploma from a recognized nursing school with English as a primary language of instruction.
+• Possess a Bachelor of Science in Nursing Degree or a Graduate Nurse/Midwife Diploma from a recognized nursing school with English as a primary language of instruction.

-• IELTS 6.5 overall with no band score lower than 6.0 and reading band score 6.5
+• English Language Proficiency of IELTS test in the last two years.
+6.5 overall with no band score lower than 6.0

 Additional Requirements